radicalembodiment3/radicalembodiment3.github.io/ice.md

 ## Preparation

-Participants should read following three texts ahead of the course.
+Participants should read the following three texts ahead of the course.